 The only way for companies to overcome these overlapping crises and rapid advancements is through resilience and agility.
-For example, a resilient commercial model is one based on an omnichannel go-to-market approach, allowing companies to better adapt to emerging risks.
+For example, a resilient commercial model is one based on an omnichannel go-to-market approach, using sales tools to support and allowing companies to better adapt to emerging risks.
+In other words, offline channels are supported by digital channels and vice versa, fostering agility and allowing companies to better adapt to emerging risks.
 In other words, offline channels are supported by digital channels and vice versa, fostering agility.

 Scott Sands: Further down the road we expect a serious increase, if not full adoption, of the entire customer journey being executed digitally.
 We also anticipate a shift in digital sales.
 Today, customers only tend to buy low value transactions or repeat purchases.
 In the future, we see digital sales also being relevant for new high value products.

 Besides transforming digital sales, it’ll be important for B2B companies to adapt to inflation through optimized pricing strategies.
 Integrating digital solutions and managing capital will be essential – especially as value chain brakes and supply shortages are delaying order entries.

 Why is it necessary to adapt the new commercial operating model?